99 things to see and do during #BaylorHomecoming

-* Since Baylor moved to Waco in 1886, Burleson Quadrangle has been the heart of campus.
-The classic architecture has become the model for all Baylor buildings.
+* Since Baylor moved to Waco in 1886, Burleson Quadrangle has been the center of campus, with classic architecture that has become the model for countless other Baylor buildings.

 * If you look down at the sidewalk as you tour campus, you’ll find that students still communicate with one another through “chalking.”
 Primarily used by student organizations, messages written in chalk all over campus let students know what’s going on.